| Constraining

 underlying host galaxy (e.g. stellar mass, star-formation

+rate).
 Simulations are used to produce mock Spectral Energy

 Distributions of galaxies with realistic star-formation